 Or it could just be because this particular recipe is insanely delicious, super easy to make and always turns out the same.
 It's one of my oldest recipes so it's been tested time and time again.

-It's made with extra sharp cheddar cheese.
+It's made with cheddar cheese.
 No processed cheese.
 Big chunks of broccoli, you won't find any little flecks of broccoli bit in this recipe.
 Shredded carrots, because it gives it so much flavor.